estatewatch/estatewatch/content/resources.md

 <details>

-<summary><b>London needs more homes, why shouldn't estates be rebuilt with increased density to house both existing social tenants and increase overall housing stock? </b></summary>
+<summary><b>London needs more homes, why shouldn't estates be rebuilt with increased density to house existing residents and also increase overall housing stock? </b></summary>

 > There are plenty of large brownfield sites in London that have stood empty for decades, having been land-banked by developers.
 It would be more effective to bring these forward for development before knocking down existing housing.